rvm/ubuntu_rvm/README.md

 ## 3. Logout and login

-A lot of changes were made and in order to properly get all them working, you need to login and logout.
+A lot of changes were made (scripts that needs to be reloaded, you're now member of `rvm` group) and in order to properly get all them working, you need to login and logout.
 This requires not only close terminal, but really logout and login again.

 ## 4. Install a ruby